 - Capital at the Brink: Overcoming the Destructive Legacies of Neoliberalism (Open Humanities Press, 2014; with Uppinder Mehan)

 - Corporate Humanities in Higher Education: Moving Beyond the Neoliberal Academy (Palgrave Macmillan, 2013)

-- Neoliberalism, Education, Terrorism: Contemporary Dialogues (Paradigm, 2013; with Henry Giroux, Sophia McClennan, and Ken Saltman)
+- Neoliberalism, Education, Terrorism: Contemporary Dialogues (Routledge, 2013; with Henry Giroux, Sophia McClennen, and Ken Saltman)

 - Terror, Theory, and the Humanities (Open Humanities Press, 2012; with Uppinder Mehan)

-- Academe Degree Zero: Reconsidering the Politics of Higher Education (Paradigm, 2011; paperback, 2012)
+- Academe Degree Zero: Reconsidering the Politics of Higher Education (Routledge, 2011; paperback, 2012)

 - Federman's Fictions: Innovation, Theory, and the Holocaust (State University of New York Press, 2011)